JimmyHalderman/workshop/Final.md

 ## Political Districts and Prefectures of Togo

-Togo is divided into 5 administrative regions and 35 prefectures.A Relatively small West African country, Togo holds a total population slightly below 8 million and encompasses a geographic area of about 22,000 square miles.
+Togo is divided into 5 administrative regions and 35 prefectures.
+A Relatively small West African country, Togo holds a total population slightly below 8 million and encompasses a geographic area of about 22,000 square miles.

 ![](TGO_intl.png)